ai4reason/grackle/README.md

 ## Running Grackle

-Grackle is launched by the command `fly-grackle.py` which takes as the only parameter a configuration file typically named `grackle.fly`.

 In order to launch Grackle, you need the following.

 1. A set of benchmark problems for which you want to invent new strategies.
 2. Some initial strategies to start with (at least 2).

+Grackle is launched by the command `fly-grackle.py` which takes as the only parameter a configuration file typically named `grackle.fly`.

 ### Configuration file `grackle.fly`

-The configuration file provides all necessary information about the experiment to be ran.
+The configuration file provides all necessary information about the experiment to be run.
-Typically, it looks as follows.
+It contains the following fields.

 ```
 cores = 56